inerba/wn-tail-pine/README.md

 # Installation

-Make sure you have the .env file ready with APP_URL compiled correctly, otherwise
+Make sure you have the .env file ready with APP_URL compiled correctly, otherwise:

 `php artisan winter:env` and fill APP_URL